inmcm/kravatte/Readme.rst

 An implementation, in Python3, of the
-`Kravatte <https://keccak.team/kravatte.html>`__ pseudo-random function and associated modes based on the `Farafalle
+`Kravatte <https://keccak.team/kravatte.html>`__ pseudo-random function and associated modes based on the `Farfalle
 PRF <https://eprint.iacr.org/2016/1188.pdf>`__ system.
 At its core, Kravatte accepts a user defined secret key and a sequence of input bytes to generate pseudo-random output of arbitrary size.